MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: MeMo

 \subsubsection{PAR Training Strategy}

 As shown in Algorithm \ref{alg}, the proposed PAR strategy contains two stages.
 The first stage aims to get a self-enrolled estimated speech $\hat{x}^1$.
-The second stage utilizes $\hat{x}^1$ as new reference to get the final output $\hat{x}^2$.
+The second stage utilizes $\hat{x}^1$ as a new reference to get the final output $\hat{x}^2$.

 \textbf{Stage 1:} The model performs extraction using only the visual cue $v$ as the reference.
-While for speaker bank training, we find that utilizing an additional pre-enrolled speech $p$ which is easy to obtain in real-world scenarios, contributes to improve the quality of $\hat{x}^1$.
-We refer to this setting as VP$_\text{Init}$.
-The alternative setting, where only the visual cue $v$ is used without the pre-enrolled speech, is referred to as V$_\text{Init}$.
+While for speaker bank training, we find that utilizing an additional pre-enrolled speech $p$ which is easy to obtain in real-world scenarios, contributes to improving the quality of $\hat{x}^1$.
+We refer to this initial setting as \textit{VP$_\text{Init}$} (applied only to the speaker bank).
+The alternative initialization, where only the visual cue $v$ is used without the pre-enrolled speech, is referred to as \textit{V$_\text{Init}$} (applied to both the speaker bank and contextual bank).